Learn how to make semolina dumplings for the famous Romanian chicken soup with semolina dumplings or supa de galusti.

 Jump to recipe

 The way I make this chicken stock is very similar to the way I made the beef broth before.
-This time I use chicken, and the cooking time is longer.
+This time, I used chicken, and the cooking time was longer.
 You can, of course, make this stock using beef just the way you can make the broth from a few days ago using chicken.

 But there is quite a difference between the broth and the stock when it comes to taste.

-- The broth is a very light liquid, which needs a bit of prepping when making the soup, while the stock is pretty much done after adding some salt and pepper.
-I make broth mostly to serve it as a light soup before the main course, for guests most of the time.
+Broth is a light liquid that needs a bit of prep when making soup, while stock is ready with just salt and pepper.
+I usually make broth as a starter soup for guests.

 (Not the prettiest chicken, I know)